zendrive/zendrive-sdk-phonegap-plugin/README.md

 Zendrive.startSession(<SESSION_ID>);  // A non empty <SESSION ID> must be specified Zendrive.stopSession();
 ```
-<p>All trips within a session are tagged with the <strong>&lt;SESSION_ID&gt;</strong>.
-The session id can then be used to lookup Zendrive trips belonging to this session using the Zendrive REST API.</p>
+<p>All trips within a session are tagged with the session id.
+The session id can then be used to lookup Zendrive trips belonging to this session using the <a href="https://developers.zendrive.com/docs/api/" target="_blank">Zendrive Analytics API</a>.
+See the <a href="http://zendrive-root.bitbucket.org/phonegap/docs/jsdoc-2.0.0/Zendrive.html#.startSession" target="_blank">SDK Reference</a> for more details about these calls.</p>

 <h4>Controlling Automatic Drive Detection</h4>
 <p>The Zendrive SDK works in the background and automatically detects trips and tracks driving behaviour.
 If needed, an application can change this behaviour.
 For example, a rideshare app may want to automatically track all drives made by a driver only when the driver is on-duty and not collect any data for off-duty drives.</p>